shiftan/simple_sagemaker/README.md

 - [Single file example](#Single-file-example)

 # Main features
-1. Simpler - Except for holding and AWS account credentials, no assumptions, AWS pre-configuration nor AWS knowledge is assumed (well, almost :).
+1. Simpler - Except for holding an AWS account credentials, no other pre-configuration nor knowledge is assumed (well, almost :).
 Behind the scenes you get:
     - Jobs IAM role creation, including policies for accesing needed S3 buckets
     - Building and uploading a customized docker image to AWS (ECS service)
     - Synchronizing local source code / input data to a S3 bucket